How to Write a Resume for Shopify

 Led a 3-person team to redesign the one-page checkout experience, reducing checkout abandonment by 15% and processing an additional $2.8M in monthly GMV across the merchant base.

-This bullet shows ownership of a small team (Shopify favors small empowered teams), focuses on a commerce-critical metric (checkout abandonment), and quantifies business impact in terms of GMV — the core metric Shopify cares about.
+Shows ownership of a small empowered team (Shopify's default unit), a commerce-critical metric (checkout abandonment), and impact in GMV — the core metric Shopify cares about.
+Leading a small team is a strong 'act like an owner' signal.

 Weak